CIS565-Fall-2021/Project4-CUDA-Denoiser/README.md

 **Denoising and Filter Size**

 For a fixed resolution of 800x800, increasing the filter size increases the denoising runtime.
 Denoising runtime is sub linear with respect to the filter side length.
 This also makes sense because we don't sample each pixel in the area defined by the filter.
 Instead we take limited samples and the larger the filter the sparser the samples.
+Larger kernel size also produces more blurry images since we are taking weighted averages of pixels of a larger area.

 ![filter](img/filtersize.png)

 **Qualitative Comparison**

 As shown below, there is diminishing return on applying denoising as the number of samples per pixel increases.
+The denoised images from images with fewer samples are slightly more blurry since there are a lot of noise and which requires extra smoothing.
+There is sometimes a tradeoff between reducing noise and preserving detail.
+This tradeoff is even more prominent if we are using a purely Gaussian kernel.

 Original (1/2/4/8/16/1000 iter) |  Denoised (1/2/4/8/16/1000 iter)
 :-------------------------:|:-------------------------: